santanche/web2learn/server/django/platform_03_rest/README.md

 }
 ~~~

-Create an API specification for plots and comments (`plot/api.py`):
+Create an API specification for plots and comments (`plot/api.py`).
+Details of ViewSet customization applied to CommentViewSet can be found at: https://www.django-rest-framework.org/api-guide/viewsets/#modelviewset.

 ~~~python
 from rest_framework import routers, serializers, viewsets